LennartFr/alf20191ibmbc/workshop.md

 [Chaincode and the Oracle Problem](https://medium.com/@antsankov/the-oracle-problem-isnt-a-problem-and-why-smart-contracts-makes-insurance-better-for-everyone-8c979f09851c)

 <b>Peer</b> A network entity that hosts the ledger and runs chaincode containers in order to perform read/write operations to the ledger.
 Peers are owned and maintained by members.

-<b>Hyperledger Fabric CA </b> is the default Certificate Authority component, which issues PKI-based certificates to network member organizations and their users.
-The CA issues one root certificate (rootCert) to each

 <b>Orderer</b> is responsible for establishing consensus.
 It is a defined collective of nodes that orders transactions into a block.
 The ordering service exists independent of the peer processes and orders transactions on a first-come-first-serve basis for all channel’s on the network.
 The ordering service is designed to support pluggable implementations beyond the out-of-the-box SOLO and Kafka varieties.
 The ordering service is a common binding for the overall network; it contains the cryptographic identity material tied to each Member.

-<b>Consensus</b> is the process of reaching agreement on the next set of transactions to be added to the ledger.
-First a transaction must be endorsed, then passed to the Orderers for validation and commitment.